mgunnar/mgunnar/README.md

 Hi there 👋
 - ⏭ Technologist in System Analysis.
-- 🔭 I am currently working at <db> as a software development intern since 2021-10.
+- 🔭 I am currently working at DBServer as a software development intern since 2021-10.
 - 🌱 I’m currently learning Node, React, Ruby on Rails, mongoDB.
 - 👯 I’m looking to collaborate on accessibility apps.
 - 🤔 I’m looking for help with unity testing.